cconsta1/SexEst/README.md

 `docker build -f Dockerfile -t app:latest .`

-# Running the Docker Image as a container locally
+# Running the docker image as a container locally

 Once the image has been built, you can run a local instance of the *SexEst* web application by running: